wanghaisheng/responsive-landing-page-starter/content/blog/en/create-websocket-server-java-api-dr.md

 ### Embed and Configure Tomcat

-Unlike [Creating a WebSocket Server with Spring Boot], or [Creating a WebSocket Server with the Spark Framework], there is initially no embedded server to run your application.
+Unlike [Creating a WebSocket Server with Spring Boot](https://www.nexmo.com/blog/2018/10/08/create-websocket-server-spring-boot-dr/), or \[Creating a WebSocket Server with the Spark Framework], there is initially no embedded server to run your application.

 The [Gretty](http://akhikhl.github.io/gretty-doc/Getting-started.html) plugin for Gradle can be used to embed a variety of containers.